openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

   that assignment type: for example, "Homework (Avg)".
 This column is not included if a particular assignment type has only one assignment.

-  Note that this assignment type average takes into account dropped assignments.
+  This assignment type average takes both dropped assignments and the assignment weight into account.
 For example, if the course includes five homework assignments and the course grading policy allows one homework assignment with the lowest score to be dropped, the homework assignment average in this grade report is calculated over four homework assignments rather than five.
+This average is then multiplied by the assignment weight to calculate the assignment type average.

 * If :ref:`cohorts<Cohorts Overview>` are used in the course, a **Cohort Name** column indicates the name of the cohort that each learner belongs to,